ClickHouse/adsb.exposed/README.md

 #### Carto.com: [BigQuery Tiler](https://carto.com/bigquery-tiler/) (2021)

-Due to the limitations of underlying technology (BigQuery instead of ClickHouse) the service works slow and each query comes with a big cost.
+Due to the limitations of the underlying technology (BigQuery instead of ClickHouse), the service works slowly and each query comes with a big cost.

 #### [One Day of Global Air Traffic](https://cbergillos.com/blog/2022-11-11-24h-global-air-traffic/) by Carlos Bergillos (2022)

 This project is very similar to mine, but I found it late.
-It uses pregenerated tiles instead of generating them on the fly.
+It uses pre-generated tiles instead of generating them on the fly.
 The author probably didn't know about ClickHouse.
 This limits it to just a single visualization.

 #### Heavy.AI: [Ships Tracking](https://www.heavy.ai/demos/ships) (2022)

 This is a demo from another database vendor.
-They use a smaller dataset (AIS data for ships tracking) but the demo is slow.
+They use a smaller dataset (AIS data for ship tracking) but the demo is slow.

 #### [Mapping the World’s Flight Paths with Python](https://towardsdatascience.com/mapping-the-worlds-flight-paths-with-python-232b9f7271e5) by Adam Symington (2023)

 #### [Global Flight Tracking](https://tech.marksblogg.com/global-flight-tracking-adsb.html) by Mark Litwintschik (2023)

 This blog post shows how to analyze a single day of data using a Python script.
-The technology stack used in the article is not powerful enough to analyze the full dataset on the fly, which is possible with ClickHouse.
+The technology stack used in the article is not powerful enough to analyze the full dataset on the fly, which is only possible with ClickHouse.